ProjectRadiant/OTA/README.md

 ```
 NOTES:
 - ROM directory will look for *home/<os_username>/<rom_folder>*.
-- Add doble quotes for parameters with more than a single word, like maintainer name in the example above.
+- Add double quotes for parameters with more than a single word, like maintainer name in the example above.
 - All parameters are mandatory.